ACP2 antibody (N-Term)

 Characteristics

-Anti-ACP2 Antibody Picoband® (ABIN7603192).
+- Anti-ACP2 Antibody (ABIN7603192).
 Tested in WB applications.
 This antibody reacts with Human, Mouse, Rat.
-The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
-Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.
+This is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.

 Purification